EU parliament rejects carbon market rescue fix

 "Reducing the number of emissions certificates would be an intervention in a functioning market system.
 It would place an additional burden on our industry and harm the competitiveness of Germany and the whole EU," German Economy Minister Philipp Roesler said in a statement.

-Environmental campaign groups voiced dismay at Tuesday's vote, which Greenpeace called "a historic failure".

-"In its present form, the carbon market will not stop a single coal plant from being built," Greenpeace EU climate policy director Joris den Blanken said.

-(Additional reporting by Nina Chestney in London and Madeline Chambers in Berlin; editing by Jason Neely and William Hardy)
+(Additional reporting by Nina Chestney in London and Madeline Chambers in Berlin; editing by Jason Neely)